 What is suicide?

 Ending one’s life with self-will is considered suicide.
-About 6,000 people die of suicide every year, which is equivalent to 5 suicides every 10 seconds.
+About 6,000 people die of suicide yearly, equivalent to 5 suicides every 10 seconds.
 The study found that in addition to each suicide, more than 20 people attempted suicide.
-Suicide can happen to anyone at any time of his life.
+Suicide can happen to anyone at any time in his life.

 Suicide is the second leading cause of death for youths aged 8-20.
-Global suicide accounts for 5% of global and middle-class countries.
+Global suicide accounts for 5% of international and middle-class countries.

 Suicide Procedures: